grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

   - Temporarily scale up queriers to try to stop the bleed
   - Check if a specific tenant is running heavy queries
     - Run `sum by (user) (cortex_query_scheduler_queue_length{namespace="<namespace>"}) > 0` to find tenants with enqueued queries
+    - If remote ruler evaluation is enabled, make sure you understand which one of the read paths (user or ruler queries?) is being affected - check the alert message.
     - Check the `Mimir / Slow Queries` dashboard to find slow queries
   - On multi-tenant Mimir cluster with **shuffle-sharing for queriers disabled**, you may consider to enable it for that specific tenant to reduce its blast radius.
 To enable queriers shuffle-sharding for a single tenant you need to set the `max_queriers_per_tenant` limit override for the specific tenant (the value should be set to the number of queriers assigned to the tenant).
   - On multi-tenant Mimir cluster with **shuffle-sharding for queriers enabled**, you may consider to temporarily increase the shard size for affected tenants: be aware that this could affect other tenants too, reducing resources available to run other tenant queries.
 Alternatively, you may choose to do nothing and let Mimir return errors for that given user once the per-tenant queue is full.